-NOTE: Only the 3 TB with 2 VMs configuration of DL1000 supports the one-time export and continuous export (virtual standby) capabilities.
+NOTE: Only the DL1300 3 TB with 2 VMs and 4 TB with 2 VMs configurations support the one-time export and continuous export on virtual standby VMs.

 To perform a continuous (virtual standby) Hyper-V export:

 - 1. In the Core Console, on the Virtual Standby tab, click Add to launch the Export Wizard.
 On the Protected Machines page of the Export Wizard. - 2.
 Select the machine you want to export and then click Next. - 3.
 On the Summary tab, click Export $\rightarrow$ Virtual Standby. - 4.
 From the Hyper-V dialog box, click Use local machine to perform the Hyper-V export to a local machine with the Hyper-V role assigned. - 5.
 Click the Remote host option to indicate that the Hyper-V server is located on a remote machine.
 If you selected the Remote host option, enter the parameters for the remote host described as follows: